gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I said: *I'll do it.*

-I lay back down.
+I laid back down.
 The technician said:
-*I don't think so, but okay, let's try.*
+*I don't think this is going to work, but okay, let's give it a try!*

 I closed my eyes.
 I did not open them for one hour.